 SUNY ESF is a primarily residential Carnegie Doctoral/Research university characterized by a STEM focus and a high proportion of undergraduate students and transfers.
 It is the only Carnegie Doctoral/Research university that is classified as "small."
 Fall 2022 Undergraduate enrollment stood at 1,638 and graduate enrollment was 384.
 In addition, ESF enrolls approximately 650 non-matriculated students each year, primarily in the "ESF in the High School" program, which is housed in the ESF Open Academy.

 ESF performs extremely well in many national rankings focused upon academic and sustainability programs, as well as affordability and student services.
-A sample of these rankings include, but are not limited to the following:
+A sampling of these is shown in Table 1 below.